How long has Susan G. Komen been around?

-What is the difference between the Race for the Cure, 5k, and The 3 Day Breast Cancer Walk?
+What is the difference between the Race for the Cure and The 3-Day Breast Cancer Walk?

-The Susan G. Komen 3-Day is a 60 mille walk over the course of three days.
+The Susan G. Komen 3-Day is a 60 mile walk over the course of three days.
 It is a national series that is managed by the national Komen organization.
 The local affiliate does not produce this event.
-San Diego is one of the “host cities” of The 3-Day Breast Cancer Walk.
+San Diego is one of the “host cities” of the 3-Day Breast Cancer Walk.
 Seventy-five percent of the net proceeds raised by the Susan G. Komen 3-Day help support the global research program and other mission objectives.
-The remaining 25 percent helps Affiliates support local programs, including medical assistance, patient navigation and education.
+The remaining 25 percent helps Affiliates support local programs.

 What about Planned Parenthood?

 Komen San Diego does not currently provide funds to Planned Parenthood.
 In some communities, Planned Parenthood may be the only source of free or low-cost women’s health screening services (e.g., pap smears, mammograms, clinical breast exams, etc.).
 A small number of Komen Affiliates provide restricted grants to local Planned Parenthood clinics that offer vital breast health services for underserved women.
 These services provide otherwise unavailable breast screenings for women.
 Komen and its Affiliates do not provide any funding for abortions or for any activities outside the scope of our promise to end breast cancer.